tomwhartung/seeourminds.com/synonyms/ns.md

 - preference for seeing the world more in terms of facts than of ideas
 - realism, realistic, realistic outlook
 - thrives on doing new things - esp. with Perceiving
+- transparent - maybe in some contexts - as opposed to mysterious?

 #### Negative
 - hollow